reviewshake/ci-cd/README.md

 * Automatically create a Release with the next semver version based on Pull Requests tags.
 * Scans reporitory to check if there are credentials stored as plain text.

+## Repo Visibility

+This repository is *public*.
+However, it doesn't contain any credentials or sensitive info.

+If we set the repository to private, we'll need to checkout this repo on each client repo before using it.
+Also, the [post-run command will fail](https://stackoverflow.com/questions/69034292/how-do-you-use-a-composite-action-that-exists-in-a-private-repository)

+It's possible to set repositories as [Internal](https://dev.to/n3wt0n/finally-custom-github-actions-in-internal-repos-4l91) but this option is only available for Enterprise GitHub accounts.

 ## Client Repo Configuration

 Add the following labels to the client repo (the repo that uses this action):